CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

     }
 ```

 **BRAHMA**  The first line which validates that we have the expected square brackets, is unchanged.
-In the second line, I still drop the first and last character, but no longer validate the total length of ```inner```.
-Instead, I will break ```inner``` up into items using the partition primitive, using each occurrence of a new comma to start a new partition (an initial comma is inserted so that the first item is also included).
-The leading commas in each item are removed using ```1↓¨``` (1 drop each).
+In the second line, I still drop the first and last character, but no longer validate the total length of ```inner```, because we might have more than one item.
+Instead, I will break ```inner``` up into items using the partition primitive ```⊂```, using each occurrence of a comma start a new partition (an leading comma is added in order to start the first segment).
+After the partition, the leading commas in each item are removed using ```1↓¨``` (1 drop each).

 **BRAHMA**  If any of the item lengths are not equal to 1, an exception is thrown.
 We use the enlist function ```(∊)``` to turn the array, which is a list of 1-element lists, into a simple list of characters.

-Finally, we use the "at" operator ```(@)``` to selectively the same type cast as in the singleton case - but only to those characters which are digits (satisfy the constraint ```(∊∘⎕D)```).
+Finally, we use the "at" operator ```(@)``` to selectively apply the same type cast as in the singleton case - but only to those characters which are digits (satisfy the constraint ```(∊∘⎕D)```).
 The ```@``` operator takes two function operands: a transformation on the left and a selector on the right.
 It returns a result which is a copy of the right argument, with the transformation applied to the selected items.

 **BRAHMA**  Krishna, I am looking forward to seeing how you will extend your parser framework to allow multiple array elements!